mklimek1/final-project/trados-02-results.md

 ## HTML and other tags

+HTML tags are imported as tags.

-HTML and other tags work as intended or as above.
+Te rest works as intended or as above.

 ---